Order a Prospectus

 How You Are Assessed

-Overall, about 60% of the course is assessed by examination of one form or another and the rationale for the percentage of examinations is driven by the professional bodies' requirements.
+Around 60 per cent of the course is assessed by examination of one form or another and the rationale for the percentage of examinations is driven by the professional bodies' requirements.
 Examinations include traditional unseen papers and pre-released problem questions.

 In addition to examinations, students are assessed by coursework which takes the form of assignments, mooting, individual and group presentations and workbooks.
 Written assignments may be in the form of an in-depth case study, an essay or writing a review.
 Coursework provides students with an important opportunity to gauge how they are coping with various subject areas and levels of study before having to sit an examination.